Min Min light: Geophysical lights

-A second hypothesis the author offers is that the lights are the result of known geophysical phenomena, such as piezoelectrics or marsh gas.
+A second hypothesis by Pettigrew is that the lights are the result of known geophysical phenomena, such as piezoelectrics or marsh gas.
 However, the lights are often reported in areas without geological conditions conducive to these phenomena.

 Refraction

-He also suggests that the Min Min lights could be a form of Fata Morgana mirage.
+Pettigrew also suggests that the Min Min lights could be a form of Fata Morgana mirage.
 A Fata Morgana is a specific form of mirage caused by a stark temperature difference between air layers, which causes remote lights or objects actually beyond the horizon to appear visible above the horizon, often with considerable distortion.
 This explanation would also explain how reports of the sightings have changed over the years: The first reports and Aboriginal legends were of stationary lights, which would have been refractions over the horizon of campfires.
 Later reports are of lights that actively move.
 With a Fata Morgana mirage, this would be a refraction of car headlights over the horizon being reflected and being seen to move.
 The area of the Min Min lights are in a desert with known temperature inversions in the atmosphere.